-So then I was able to choose any image I wasn't restricted by settings on my computer so I was able to take a photograph of anything {indicating wall}...and I can add different things so if I wanted to add text I would just click simply add the text and I could paste the ideas behind it I can change the font to whatever type of font I want...

-...so I had to pick an image which would make the text stand out because it needed to be inclusive in its presentation so one way I could go about doing that is by for example making the font itself a different colour so we could see it on a certain part of the photograph...
+So then I was able to choose any image I wasn't restricted by settings on my computer so I was able to take a photograph of anything {indicating wall}......
+I had to pick an image which would make the text stand out because it needed to be inclusive in its presentation so one way I could go about doing that is by for example making the font itself a different colour so we could see it on a certain part of the photograph...

 what I loved about the wall is the way like all the bricks like this brick is honestly really really important to the structure but it's no more important than this brick...I just thought urban in terms of a city really there's loads of people in the city from all different backgrounds and I personally think a school should be by an estate {scrolling through font colours} because you've got people who live you know rather than people having kids travelling all around the city so I liked the idea of an estate because I just like the idea of all different people from different backgrounds coming together so I had 'interdependence' and then I had 'community hub...'

-The textual/organisational features of title and image communicate more than just ideational meanings about B's reconceptualisation of education.
+What this quote reveals is that the textual/organisational features of title and image communicate more than just ideational meanings about B's reconceptualisation of education.
 They also point to B's own urban, working class background.
 In doing so, they reveal two levels of interpersonal meanings.
 On one level, they signify an intent to achieve a sense of closeness with the lay audience; that B is 'one of them' and is presenting his ideas in a way they can understand.
 On a second level, they communicate to B's tutors a degree of sophistication in the way he has interpreted the brief; they mark him out as a serious scholar who has acquired the appropriate academic literacies (Lea & Street 2006).
-What is significant in this analysis is the 'anytime, anywhere' nature of the mobile literacy practices of creating and manipulating a complex, academic, multimodal text constructed in relation to these competing discourses (Davies, 2014). .
+What is significant in this analysis is the 'anytime, anywhere' nature of the mobile literacy practices of creating and manipulating a complex, academic, multimodal text constructed in relation to these competing discourses (Davies, 2014).
 These practices are put to further work in the main body of the poster text, where B has to set out in more detail, and yet in an accessible way, his reconceptualisation.
 The section headings serve to orient the reader whilst simultaneously indicating key aspects of his inclusive vision.
 The body text expands on these ideas in relatively accessible language, balancing the needs of his two audiences, whilst the citations signify scholarship.
 These elements demonstrate how B has addressed the requirements of the brief and attended to the marking criteria.
 The smartphone prosthesis is crucial in enabling B to network the resources needed to distil his learning and vision onto a single sheet of paper as a complex, coherent multimodal ensemble: